1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ## Disassambling the Printhead

-If you need to disassamble the printhead for e.g. changing the hotend, you need to take off the plastic cover first.
-Unscrew the hexagon socket screws and release the plastic clip at each side - be careful to not break them.
+If you need to disassamble the printhead for e.g. changing the hotend, you need to unload the filament first.
+Then take off the plastic cover: unscrew the hexagon socket screws at the back and release the plastic clip at each side - be careful not to break them.

 ### Kobra Neo